The Fourth Protocol (film): Production

 Michael Caine read the draft manuscript of the novel and suggested to Forsyth that they produce a film together.
 They hired George Axelrod to write a script and John Frankenheimer to direct, but were unable to raise finance.
 Axelrod and Frankenheimer left the project, Forsyth wrote the script himself and they got a new producer and director.

 Even though the book sold over seven million copies Forsyth spent an estimated 18 months raising the finance.
 "Freddie had a lot of difficulty raising the finance for this film, particularly from the Americans, because I think they are running scared of terrorist movies," said Caine.

 Eventually half the money came from private sources, half from corporations, with 70% from Britain and 30% mostly from the US.
 Half the budget was from a private investor, an admirer of Forsyth.
 The author and Caine invested their fees which came to an estimated £1 million.

 Filming took place in June 1986 over eleven weeks.
-"What I want to do is make a film of my story not a film of my book," said Forsyth.
+"What I want to do is make a film of my story, [and] not a film of my book," said Forsyth.